 A smile is the most prominent feature of the face.
 For that reason, esthetic dentistry has become a main focus of dentistry.
 At First Point Dental, we believe in dental veneers being a great solution to help you attain the look you desire.
 It is one solution for individuals who require recontouring of their teeth for an improved esthetic.
-A veneer is a thin customized shell made of tooth-colored materials that are then bonded to the front of the teeth The dentist uses veneers to cover a tooth’s front surface to improve the appearance.
-Plus, it is quite comparable to tooth enamel’s strength and resilience.
-This dental procedure will protect the tooth surface from damage and will be fixed to the natural teeth through bonding.
-Plus, one can observe visible improvement in tooth color, length, width, and shape.
-Post-procedure, one must maintain good oral hygiene every day.
-Also, regular dental visits are a must for the longevity of veneers.
+A veneer is a thin customized shell made of tooth-colored materials that are then bonded to the front of the teeth.
+The dentist uses veneers to cover a tooth’s front surface to improve the appearance.
+Moreover, it is quite comparable to tooth enamel’s strength and resilience.
+This dental procedure will also protect the tooth surface from future damage and will be fixed to the natural teeth through bonding.
+After the treatment, one can observe visible improvement in tooth color, length, width, and shape.
+Post-procedure, one must maintain good oral hygiene every day for best outcomes.
+In addition, regular dental visits are necessary for the longevity of veneers.

 Types of Dental Veneers

 Composite and porcelain are the most commonly used materials in the U.S. today.